Alexander Brimson: Background

+Brimson was the only one of his siblings to be born in Australia, with his brothers born in Chertsey, Surrey where his mother is also from.
+His maternal extended family still resides in South East England.
+His father, a native Australian, introduced Brimson to rugby league during his youth.
+His father died when Brimson was 12.

-He played his junior rugby league at Centenary Panthers.
-Brimson played predominantly touch football growing up making many rep teams.
-Brimson didn't make a Rugby League rep side until under 16's.
+He played his junior rugby league at Centenary Panthers and Runaway Bay Seagulls.
+Brimson played predominantly touch football growing up making many representative teams.
+Brimson did not make a Rugby League representative side until under 16's.

 He was an apprentice carpenter before he played his NRL debut in 2018.

+Club career

 2018

 Brimson made his NRL debut for the Gold Coast at five-eighth in round 10 of the 2018 NRL season against the Melbourne Storm.
 In round 11 of the 2018 NRL season against the Newcastle Knights, Brimson scored his first NRL try in the Gold Coast's 33–26 win at Robina Stadium.
 Brimson made a total of 15 appearances for the Gold Coast in 2018 as the club finished 14th on the table.

 2019

 Brimson made a total of 21 appearances and scored 4 tries for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.
-On 7 October, Brimson earned his first representative jersey as he was named for the Australian side in the 2019 Rugby League World Cup 9s.
-Later that day, Brimson was named on the bench for the U23 Junior Australian side.